LGouellec/streamiz/docs/_sources/stores.md.txt

 ⚠️ <span style="color:red">**Only no persistent store are supported !**</span> => RocksDB implementation will arrive soon. ⚠️

+**No changelog topics are created with In Memory store for moment !**

 ## In Memory

 As his name, this is an inmemory key value state store which is supplied by InMemoryKeyValueBytesStoreSupplier.